predix-ui/predix-ui/_pages/develop/context-browser.md

 <px-context-browser items="..." show-arrow></px-context-browser>
 ```

 **Marking items that can't have children:** Some items can't have children and can't be activated.
-These items are usually the lowest-level ones in your data model and can only be selected.
+These are usually the lowest-level items in your data model and can only be selected.
 Set the `isTerminal` key to true on items that can't have children when you define them in `items`.
 See the "Items data structure" section below for more information.

 ### Filter input

 <img class="gif" src="/img/developer-guides/context-browser/context-browser-gif-filter.gif"/>

-**What is it:** The filter appears as a search input at the top of each column in the context browser.
+**What it is:** The filter appears as a search input at the top of each column in the context browser.
 The user can filter through the visible items by typing in the search input.
-Any items with names that don't match the user's search are hidden.
+Any items with labels that don't match the user's search are hidden.
 This is useful when some context items have a large number of children (e.g. 25+).

 **How to enable it:** The filter is disabled by default.
 To show it, set the px-context-browser `show-filter` attribute.
 Example: